CqVcoraet/CqVcoraet-Swift-2025/README.md

 #  Swift Student Challenge 2025
 This project is for the  Student Swift Challenge happening in early 2025.
 This page is subject to change for updates.

+# App Compatibilty
+The app is compatible with the following platforms: macOS iPadOS